scylladb/scylladb/docs/kb/cdc-experimental-upgrade.rst

 This should work even if you already upgraded, but preferably disable CDC on all tables before the upgrade.

-After disabling CDC and finishing the upgrade you can safely reenable it.
+After disabling CDC and finishing the upgrade you can safely re-enable it.

 The next step is running ``nodetool checkAndRepairCdcStreams``.
 Up to this point, Scylla may have periodically reported the following errors in its logs: